 A valuer will look at shape, dimensions, and topography too.

 They’ll also look at position, aspect, and views.

 They are taking in where the sun falls on the dwelling and yard.
 They’re considering access and exposure to noise and other factors.

 All of these things impact the value of the land.

 A derelict old house on a waterfront block will still fetch a pretty penny, whereas a mansion on a gullied block with a sharp slope might be a bit tougher to sell than you’d imagine.

 Land value is certainly the launch pad for value, but improvements are where things rocket.

 With the house, property valuers look at the floor space of a dwelling, and how it’s utilised through great design.

 While bigger square metres do tend to justify a higher figure, smaller homes that are sympathetic to making the most of what they offer their residents will be rewarded with a higher value.

-The number of bedroom and bathrooms matter too.
+The number of bedrooms and bathrooms matters, too.